martinResearch/DEODR/readme.md

 * [**SDFDiff**](https://github.com/YueJiang-nj/CVPR2020-SDFDiff).[15]
 Differentiable Implicit surface rendering using signed distance functions.
 This approach seems not to deal with visibility changes along the silhouette and self occlusions in a differentiable way, and thus the change in visibility in these locations is not captured in the back-propagated gradients which will hamper convergence, especially in scenarios where the silhouette is an important signal for the fitting..

 * [**DIST**](https://github.com/B1ueber2y/DIST-Renderer)[16] Differentiable Implicit surface rendering using signed distance functions.
-The change of in visibility along the object/background boundary is taken into account in the computation of the silhouette mask, but does not seem to be not taken into account in the rendered color image.
-This could hamper convergence for concave objects that exhibit self occlusion in the chosen camera view point.
+The change of in visibility along the object/background boundary is taken into account in the computation of the silhouette mask only, and is not taken into account in the rendered color, depth or normal images.
+This could hamper convergence of the surface fitting methods that uses these images in the loss for concave objects that exhibit self occlusion in the chosen camera view point(s).

 # References
 [1] *Model-based 3D Hand Pose Estimation from Monocular Video.* M. de la Gorce, N. Paragios and David Fleet.
 PAMI 2011 [paper](http://www.cs.toronto.edu/~fleet/research/Papers/deLaGorcePAMI2011.pdf)